 Adding a new venue couldn’t be simpler.
 Go to Events > Venues in your dashboard, then click on Add New.
 While using this plugin, WordPress treats venues as custom post types, so you’ll get to add all the necessary information using the default editor.
 First, choose a name for your venue and type a description:

-Then scroll down and fill out all the necessary location information.
-If you want to display a map, make sure the corresponding boxes are ticked:
+Then scroll down and fill out the fields in the Venue Information section.
+If you want to display a map, make sure to check the corresponding options:

 Now hit Publish and we’re good to go.
 Let’s go ahead and create our first event.